Douglas fir

-The Douglas fir (Pseudotsuga menziesii) is an evergreen conifer species in the pine family, Pinaceae.
-It is the tallest tree in the Pinaceae family.
+The Douglas fir (Pseudotsuga menziesii) is a conifer species in the pine family, Pinaceae.
+It is the tallest tree in the family.
 It is native to western North America and is also known as Douglas-fir, Douglas spruce, Oregon pine, and Columbian pine.
 There are three varieties: coast Douglas-fir (P. menziesii var. menziesii), Rocky Mountain Douglas-fir (P. menziesii var. glauca) and Mexican Douglas-fir (P. menziesii var. lindleyana).

 Despite its common names, it is not a true fir (genus Abies), spruce (genus Picea), or pine (genus Pinus).
 It is also not a hemlock (genus Tsuga); the genus name Pseudotsuga means "false hemlock".